Yamatoya Besso

 Yamatoya Besso, a small luxury Japanese style hotel in Dogo Onsen with only 19 rooms, is an authentic Japanese traditional ryokan reputed for its omotenashi - a hospitality in which a dedicated room attendant serves for your comfort throughout your stay.
 At Yamatoya Besso, each room with a unique interior designed for the beauty of simplicity by carpentry techniques is decorated with calligraphy of haiku poems by writers associated with this historic hot spring town of Dogo.
 This is a place for a genuine Japanese experience of enjoying a natural hot spring, delicious food served privately in your room, simple but beautiful artwork throughout the building, and their sincere spirit of hospitality.

-Accommodation Type Ryokan
+Accommodation Type Traditional Ryokan

 Access